Dharani-Thirumalaisamy/COGNITIVE-DEVICES/ASSIGNMENT/ASSIGNMENT 1/README.md

 • You are expected to provide a recommendation for the best model you would recommend for classification.
 Which model (with parameter values) would you choose and why?<br>
-• Commentonhowgoodyourmodelis?Doesitoverfit/underfitdata?Whatcouldyou
-do to improve the model?
+• Comment on how good your model is?Does it overfit/underfit data?What could you do to improve the model?

 PROBLEM 2 :